JeremiahXu/jeremiahxu.github.io/_posts/2021-02-10-conways-game-of-life.markdown

 <img src="./assets/img/posts/20210210/GameOfLife.gif" alt="Conway's rules for the Game of Life"/><small>Conway's rules for the Game of Life</small>

-<p>To make it more of a challenge I&nbsp;also decided to implement an <em>"sparse" </em>method of recording the game board, this means that instead of the typical 2d array representing the whole board, I&nbsp;will only record the cells which are alive.
+<p>To make it more of a challenge I also decided to implement an <em>"sparse" </em>method of recording the game board, this means that instead of the typical 2d array representing the whole board, I will only record the cells which are alive.
 Saving a lot of memory space and processing time, while adding some spice to the challenge.</p>

-<p>The trickiest part was figuring out how to calculate which empty blocks had exactly 3 alive neighbors so that a new cell will spring to life there, this is trivial in the case of recording the whole grid, because we just iterate all over the board and find the alive neighbors of ALL&nbsp;the blocks in the grid, but in the case of only keeping the alive cells proved quite a challenge.</p>
+<p>The trickiest part was figuring out how to calculate which empty blocks had exactly 3 alive neighbors so that a new cell will spring to life there, this is trivial in the case of recording the whole grid, because we just iterate all over the board and find the alive neighbors of ALL the blocks in the grid, but in the case of only keeping the alive cells proved quite a challenge.</p>

 <p>In the end the algorithm ended up as follows:</p>